Warrior Care Network: Eligibility for PTSD treatment

-Veterans and active duty US military with mental health conditions or injuries incurred during deployment on or after September 11, 2001 are eligible; there is no geographical restriction.
+Veterans and active duty U.S. military with mental health conditions or injuries incurred during deployment on or after September 11, 2001 are eligible; there is no geographical restriction.

-This includes US military members who have symptoms of PTSD, including military sexual trauma (MST), and/or TBI and/or co-morbid conditions, but no diagnosis is necessary.
+This includes US military members who have symptoms of PTSD, including military sexual trauma (MST), and/or traumatic brain injury (TBI) and/or co-morbid conditions related to their military service.
+A diagnosis is not required to be eligible.
 Eligible veterans must be able to travel and attend the program for two weeks.

-Patients who have been hospitalized in the last 30 days or undergone substance detoxification are ineligible.
+Veterans who have been hospitalized for acute stabilization or suicide attempts in the last 30 days are ineligible.

-To participate in the program and receive PTSD treatment at no cost, veterans, active duty military or caregivers must begin the screening process by filling out a form on the Wounded Warrior Project official website.
+To participate in the program and receive PTSD treatment at no cost, veterans, active duty military or caregivers must begin the screening process by contacting the Resource Center on the Wounded Warrior Project official website.

 PTSD treatments offered

-Warrior Care Network provides a six-week program which includes two to three weeks at the PTSD treatment center, and, for some locations, followed by three weeks care from home via telecommuting and social networking.
+Warrior Care Network provides mental health care by offering intensive PTSD treatments.
+Warrior Care Network has four programs, including Operation Mend at UCLA Health, the Veterans Program at Emory Healthcare, Road Home at Rush University Medical Center, and Home Base, a Red Sox Foundation and Massachusetts General Hospital Program.
 The program can be used by veterans who have not already received mental health care or in addition to ongoing treatments for combat-related PTSD.
-Service treatment strategies include comprehensive medical reviews, group therapy sessions, fitness education, family support, and alternative therapies such as meditation, acupuncture and qi gong.
+Service treatment strategies include comprehensive medical reviews, individual therapy, group therapy sessions, fitness education, family support, and therapies such as meditation, acupuncture and qi gong.
 Families are also included in the treatment and can receive training on therapy for trauma that affects concentration and memory.
 Therapy can be performed in group or individual sessions.

 Warrior Care Network data released by Emory University, shows that participants who complete the program experience a significant improvement in PTSD and depression symptoms that are maintained up to one year.

 Prolonged exposure (PE) is a best practice PTSD treatment that repeatedly exposes the patient to triggers or distressful thoughts related to the traumatic event, allowing the patient to learn how to manage resulting distress and deal with memories that had been avoided.
 Exposure therapy is performed at the Emory Healthcare Veterans Program using virtual reality sessions with a therapist, allowing the patient to talk through experiences.